psychcomposite/psychcomposite.github.io/framework/primitives/moralizer.md

 # Moralizer (M)

->Tendency to rely on (principled) value judgments as inherent justification, rather than adhering to contextual cues that lead to a preferred (utilitarian) outcome, in thought and decision-making.
+>Tendency to rely on principled value judgments that deemphasize context, rather than adhering to justified contextual cues that optimize for a valued utilitarian outcome, in thought and decision-making.

 ## Linkages

+### Proxies

+* High activity in F8 "Grounded Believer" (Dario Nardi's Neuroscience of Personality)

 ### Partial overlap

 * Low score on MACH-IV

-### Possible overlap

-* Relatively low prenatal testosterone
-* Type E (Empathising > Systematizing) in Simon Baron-Cohen E-S theory

 ## Theoretical observations